 - The Emergency Response Sub Committee shall appoint a Marshal.
 The Sub Committee will also select Event Coordinators (field events, first aid, firefighting, practical skills). - Event Coordinators shall prepare the problems and settings in the various segments of the competition or ensure that others prepare them.
 It will be the Event Coordinator's responsibility to choose the judges for each section of the competition and submit the list of judges to the SMA subcommittee for approval. - Judges, guides and casualties will attend judges' meetings prior to the competition where the procedures of the competition, the duties of the judges, consistency of information provided to teams and the marking system will be explained by the SMA Competition Sub Committee.
 Casualties shall be designated to their areas at this time.
 A guides meeting will follow the judges' meeting. - Judges should ensure that sufficient number of casualties are available as the problem is designed.
-Judges are not to take the place of designated casualties.

-- All Mine problem judges are to attend the Mine problem Judge training session to be held Friday morning.
+Judges are not to take the place of designated casualties. - All Mine problem judges are to attend the Mine problem Judge training session to be held Friday morning.
 The details will be communicated by the Mine problem design team in advance. - All event officials shall be provided with some visible means of identification.
 Judges and officials are not to wear any team logos if they are affiliated with one of the mines.
 No one, except designated officials shall be allowed to communicate with the teams performing or waiting their turn to do so. - All event coordinators must complete a Task Safety Analysis (TSA) and submit to the Competition Chair.
 The TSA should be available for the Safety Walk-through during the set up portion prior to the competition. - A description of the event, the problems to be encountered and tentative solutions shall be arranged by the Event Coordinator and posted for public viewing the morning of the event.
 Maximum size of poster is 3 x 4 ft. - The Marshal shall oversee the timing and co-ordinate the various segments of the competition and will assign any additional resources to any event to ensure all events stay on schedule.
-He will be responsible for the collection of the judge's score sheets.
-The auditors and Event Coordinator, verify the winners of each segment. - Score sheets will be made available to all participating teams at the first SMA meeting following the Competition.
+Score sheets will be made available to all participating teams at the first SMA meeting following the Competition.